This post may contain affiliate links. Please read our disclosure policy.

 Slow Cooker Split Pea Soup

 I have been making this wonderful Slow Cooker Split Pea Soup recipe for more than 25 years.
-I really don’t think I make it often enough!
+This is a popular family soup recipe.

 This is one of those soups that you can make vegetarian or vegan, or load up on the meat!
 It’s delicious either way.